 There were standout individual performances too including at Wings School Cumbria where two young people demonstrated spectacular achievements with nine GCSEs and 10 GCSEs each.
 At Arc Oakbridge School the Year 11 students undertaking exams had all, prior to coming to the school, been out of education.
 All have now left with qualifications.

 Lee Reed, Chief Operating Officer at Kedleston Group, said: “For many of the young people across Kedleston, learning and education has not always been the easiest of journeys.
 The majority of the children we support have had extremely disrupted educational lives, with some, before they came to a Kedleston school, wrongly told they were unlikely to ever achieve any qualifications.

 “These wonderful results are a true testament to the hard work, resilience and determination they have shown and also to the belief we have in every one of our young people.
 We have high aspirations for them and these results form a firm ground on which to build their future successes.”

-Kedleston operates schools which provide educational settings for young people with social, emotional and mental health difficulties.
-Many of the students supported by our schools have experienced significant challenges during their education and in many cases, have been out of education for months or years before coming to a Kedleston School.
+Kedleston operates schools which provide educational settings for young people with autism and social, emotional and mental health difficulties.
+Many of the students supported by the schools have experienced significant challenges during their education and in many cases, have been out of education for months or years before coming to a Kedleston school.

 The schools are focused on helping young people achieve the skills they need to succeed when they leave school, getting them ready for further education and the workplace.